leg100/surl/readme.md

 ## Notes

-* Only the path and query are signed; the scheme and hostname are skipped when producing the signature.
-The query too can be skipped with the `SkipQuery` option.
 * Any change in the order of the query parameters in a signed URL renders it invalid, unless `SkipQuery` is specified.

-## TODO:

-* base58 encode expiry